pratty010/Boxes/Try Hack Me/Easy/Blue/Write_up.md

 ```
 \
-We see we have indeed backgrounded our session.
+We see our session is in background.

 ## PRIVESC